 - Metal braces – Traditional braces with metal brackets and wires

-- Incognito lingual braces – Braces that fit behind the teeth for a less noticable appearance
+- Incognito lingual braces – Braces that fit behind the teeth for a less noticeable appearance

 Traditional and ceramic braces may also be appropriate for children who do not have their adult teeth yet depending on the nature of their condition.